hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 ### Troubleshooting

-If the JSON structure passed in is badly formatted JSON this error will be in the peer log
+If the JSON structure passed in is badly formatted JSON this error will be in the peer log:

 ```
 ::Error: Failed to unmarshal json: cannot unmarshal string into Go value of type map[string]interface {} command=build